franchsli/whatsapp_clone_django/README.md

     - Create the search message logic.
     - Add the "read more" function to messages.
     - Add the archived chats logic.
-    - Use text truncation for the messages.
+    - Use text truncation for the last messages.
     - Rename sender user field from message.
     - Add the create chats logic.
     - Improve readibility and scalability of consumers.